laravel/vite-plugin/docs/vite.md

 })
 ```

-To create the SSR build and start the SSR server, you may run the following commands...
+Then to create build and start the SSR server, you may run the following commands...

 ```sh
 npm run ssr:build